Easy Homemade Miso Soup

 What is Miso Soup?

-As a child, my Korean grandma often made Miso Soup when I was feeling sick or under the weather.
+As a child, my Korean grandma often made Miso Soup when I felt sick or under the weather.
 Today, I do the same for my kids.
-There’s truly nothing more comforting than a bowl of easy Miso Soup.
+Kid-friendly and toddler-approved, Miso Soup is an easy favorite every home cook can make.
+There’s nothing more comforting than a bowl of classic Miso Soup!

 Ingredients:

 • Wakame.
 Dried seaweed flakes adds more flavor and nutrition.
+Look for wakame seaweed which is thin and delicate.

 For variety and nutrition, add:

-• Shitake mushrooms (adds texture and flavor)
+• Shiitake mushrooms (adds texture and flavor)

 • Enoki Mushrooms (different texture than shitake)